 I will not trade penny stocks.
 It is an extremely corrupt industry with no transparency.
 Very few people do well and the ones that do are outliers or anomalies.
 I jumped on the bandwagon one time because people are worked with were trading them.
 They all lost money as did I. Many penny stock companies (people) pump and dump these bogus companies just to take your money and simply disappear.
 For every winner, there is a loser and usually, the losers are those who think they are investing in these junk companies.

 Swing Trading is a style of trading that attempts to capture gains in a stock (or any financial instrument) over a period of a few days to several weeks.
 Swing traders primarily use technical analysis to look for trading opportunities.

 – Identifying Stocks to Trade –

-For my standard go-to swing trades regarding, I run screens in Finviz for Mega Cap Companies and Large Cap Companies.
+For my standard go-to swing trades, I run screens in Finviz for Mega Cap Companies and Large Cap Companies.
 If you hover over the stock link it will show a preview of the stock’s chart.
-This makes it quick and easy to choose stock patterns that look promising, to me, for swing trades.
+This makes it quick and easy to choose price patterns that look promising, to me.
 I choose stocks that show wide swing patterns over a few days or weeks.
-I write these stocks down then add them into a list within my charting software.

 2) Charting to Make Trading Decisions